LukasWoodtli/WebPage/pelican/content/understanding_computation.md

-*"You might protest that `3 - 5 = 0` isn’t called "subtraction" where you come from, and you’d be right: the technical name for this operation is  "monus", because the nonnegative integers under addition form a commutative monoid instead of a proper abelian group." - page 229
+*"You might protest that `3 - 5 = 0` isn't called "subtraction" where you come from, and you'd be right: the technical name for this operation is  "monus", because the nonnegative integers under addition form a commutative monoid instead of a proper abelian group." - page 229

 # Universality Is Everywhere

-*"Even though any individual Turing machine has a hardcoded rulebook, the universal Turing machine demonstrates that it’s possible to design a device that can adapt to arbitrary tasks by reading instructions from a tape.
-These instructions are effectively a piece of software that controls the operation of the machine’s hardware, just like in the general-purpose programmable computers we use every day."* - page 231
+*"Even though any individual Turing machine has a hardcoded rulebook, the universal Turing machine demonstrates that it's possible to design a device that can adapt to arbitrary tasks by reading instructions from a tape.
+These instructions are effectively a piece of software that controls the operation of the machine's hardware, just like in the general-purpose programmable computers we use every day."* - page 231

 *"The term Turing complete is often used to describe a system or programming language that can simulate any Turing machine."*